-If you are having a problem using the FLAMES® Development Suite to develop FLAMES-based software, Ternion’s technical support staff should be able to help.
+If you have an active subscription license to the FLAMES® Development Suite and are having a problem developing your FLAMES-based software, Ternion’s technical support staff may be able to help.
 In order to solve the problem, we must be able to reproduce the problem quickly and consistently using our computers and our copy of the Development Suite.
 Therefore, we ask that you take the following steps before you contact us:

 - Make sure the problem is with the FLAMES application programming interface (API).
 In other words, make sure you can demonstrate that the problem you are having is a result of a problem within one of the subroutines documented in the FLAMES Developers Manuals.
 Problems in FLAMES bundled component source code, in subroutines supplied by other vendors, or in source code that you write, including compiling and linking errors, are not covered by Technical Support.